 Guide for complainants (Broadland)

-You are receiving this guide as you have raised a complaint that a Broadland Parish or District Councillor has either:
+This guide sets out how we deal with complaints that a Broadland Parish or District Councillor has either:

 • Failed to declare a pecuniary interest in a matter OR